SamuelePiredda/kissLIB/README.md

 ```

-This is the struct containing the instance of the kiss communication protocol: the buffer array; buffer size; the current index or current amount of valid data in the buffer; the transmission delay after receiving; the baud rate if needed; write/read callback functions; the current status of the link; context pointer with all the information about the physical layer.
+This is the struct containing the instance of the kiss communication protocol: the buffer array; buffer size; the current index or current amount of valid data in the buffer; the transmission delay after receiving; write/read callback functions; the current status of the link; context pointer with all the information about the physical layer.
 ```C
 typedef struct
 {